NewcastleRSE/evolving-hands-tei-converter/documentation/TeiConverter.config.md

 ## elementsSelected.*element*.options
 ### type: `object`
 ### scope: `element`
 An object with additional options for the *element* behaviour implementation.
-All options available for each element exist in the default `config`.
+All options available for each element exist in the default `config` and [are listed here](./ElementOptions.config.md).

 ## addCustomBehaviours
 ### type: `object`